AnthonyMadia/war-game/README.md

 ## Cool Features

 🔹 Sword and War audio

 🔹 Gradient color

 🔹 Track length of player and computer deck

-🔹 Displayw who won the round after each turn
+🔹 Display who won the round after each turn

 ## Currently Working on: